-Many typical medicine cabinets contain the well-known Neosporin ointment or cream as the “go-to” first-aid remedy used for common scrapes and cuts from falls or other minor skin traumas.
-This antibacterial ointment contains bacitracin zinc, neomycin sulfate, and polymyxin B sulfate.
-As the most popular over-the-counter skin drug, Neosporin is effectively marketed as the best first line of defense against minor wound infection and for speedy wound healing.
-Yet, many who trust and rely on this product do not consider the drawbacks of its use.
+Many typical medicine cabinets contain the well-known Neosporin ointment or cream as the “go-to” first-aid remedy.
+It is used for common cuts and scrapes resulting from falls or other minor skin traumas.
+This antibiotic ointment contains harmful ingredients like bacitracin zinc, neomycin sulfate, and polymyxin B sulfate.
+As the most popular over-the-counter skin ointment drug, Neosporin is effectively marketed as the best first line of defense against minor wound infection and for speedy wound healing.
+Yet, many who trust and rely on this product do not consider the problems with Neosporin.

 Besides a lack of evidence that it heals wounds any faster than the body’s natural mechanisms, the main concern regarding widespread use of Neosporin is its three main antibiotic ingredients.
 People are becoming increasingly aware of the concept of bacterial resistance.
 Improper and unnecessary use of antibiotics run the risk of overgrowth of antibiotic-resistant bacteria.
-This phenomenon is a public health problem that leaves many people with infections that are hard to treat.
+This phenomenon is a public health problem that leaves many people with infections and side effects from Neosporin products that are hard to treat.

-Furthermore, Neosporin poses risk of allergic reactions (2) and irritation to skin.
+Furthermore, Neosporin active ingredients pose a risk of allergic reactions (2) and irritation to skin.
 As mentioned, the product contains neomycin.
 This antibiotic is the main component responsible for the incidence of allergy seen with Neosporin use.
 These allergic reactions can be immediate or take a little time (up to a week) to develop.
-Better approaches to minor wounds are proper cleaning and using alternative natural products that are nonallergenic, nonirritating, and that do not contain unnecessary antibiotics.
+Better approaches to minor wounds are to clean the affected area and use alternative natural products that are nonallergenic, nonirritating, and that do not contain unnecessary antibiotics.

 1. Grice EA, Segre JA.
 The skin microbiome.
 Nature reviews Microbiology.
 2011;9(4):244-253. doi:10.1038/nrmicro2537.